Zellement/shantymen-2019/src/pages/gigs.md

 subtitle: See when and where we're playing next
 image: /img/khc78aaes1q-mzqckujnba.jpg
 ---
-Hello all, along with the vast majority of the great British public we are now able continue to make some tentative plans for the future.
-We managed a few gigs late in 2021 which both we and the public enjoyed immensely and we are now looking to proceed into 2022.
-We said then "We will be back.... " and here we are with an initial list of gigs for 2022.

-Fond regards, Brian....
+Hello all, its been an interesting 12 months and the Shantymen have been enormously busy trying to catch up on lost time and reconnect with our friends and supporters.
+In the last 12 months we have met many new faces and travelled widely and continued to promte the genre which we love.

-Musical Director, Sheringham Shantymen, 16th January 2022
+ Sheringham Shantymen, 12th December 2022